IdhaantS1208/code-translate/README.md

 The app will be available at [http://localhost:3000](http://localhost:3000).
 The backend runs on port 8000 by default.

 Open `.env` and replace `your_api_key_here` with your actual key:

+## Contributing

+Open to contributions.
+See open issues for ideas or raise your own.